KennyStephens/voting-nextjs/README.md

 TODO:

+- Continue blog posts
 - Add information about how this avoids shady gambling sponsors?
-- Change blog post to have image showing
-- Continue blog posts
 - Data vizualization for money given to valve and how much goes to teams
-- Create script to auto close polls that are past
 - Limit polls and lazy load after 5 or 10
 - Allow one poll to have its own page?